filipenevola/palmeiras-calendar-sync/README.md

 ## How It Works

 1. The app runs on Quave Cloud and syncs Palmeiras fixtures to your Google Calendar
-2. Fetches upcoming Palmeiras fixtures from Football-Data.org API
+2. Fetches upcoming Palmeiras fixtures from Sofascore API (no API key required!)
 3. Creates/updates events in your Google Calendar
 4. Each event includes:
    - Match title with home/away indicator
-   - Competition name and matchday
+   - Tournament/competition name
    - Venue information
    - Automatic reminders

-## Why Football-Data.org?
+## Why Sofascore?

-The app was migrated from API-Football because their free plan restricts access to future seasons.
-Football-Data.org's free tier provides access to scheduled/future fixtures without season restrictions, making it perfect for calendar syncs!
+The app was migrated from Football-Data.org because their free tier doesn't provide access to future fixtures.
+Sofascore API is free, doesn't require authentication, and provides comprehensive fixture data including future matches from all competitions (Brasileirão, Copa do Brasil, Libertadores, Paulistão, etc.)!

 ### Deployment